Find out what to do in Venda Nova do Imigrante, how to get there, where to eat, where to stay and much more!

 The famous Polenta Festival is now a 42 years years old tradition and it takes place at Polentão.
 It is organized by the Polenta Festival Association (AFEPOL), and gathers about 1595 volunteer workers that use wine as their fuel, according to themselves.

 The event that lasts for 3 days happens in the first two weeks of October, it welcomes around 40.000 visitors who celebrate Italian culture and enjoy the local cuisine comprising pastas, sausages and, of course, polenta.

-Besides the wonderful gastronomy, the celebration also includes local musical attractions, such as Cantarola, made up of members from the Santa Cecília choir, which have been singing at the St Peter Church’s every Sunday, at 9am, for 66 years straight.
-There is also Casa da Cultura, where they keep it going and singing Italian songs until 00am.
+Besides the wonderful gastronomy, the celebration also includes local musical attractions, such as Cantarola, made up of members from the Santa Cecília choir, which has been singing at the St Peter Church’s every Sunday, at 9am, for 66 years straight.
+There is also Casa da Cultura, where they keep it going and singing Italian songs until 00 am.